nais/api/docs/graphql_practices.md

 ### Pagination

-NAIS API implements the [GraphQL Cursor Connections specification](https://relay.dev/graphql/connections.htm).
+Nais API implements the [GraphQL Cursor Connections specification](https://relay.dev/graphql/connections.htm).

 All queries/fields that return a list of items should support pagination.
 The rule of thumb is that if it is **possible** for the list to grow to a size that is more than 50, it should be paginated.